-Refer section 6 of this guide for further details about the process to open an estate account with us.
+Refer section 6 of this guide for further details about the process to open an AWA Alliance Bank estate account.

 Important Note:

 Our product terms and conditions provide for account combination which allows us to combine the balances of two or more of the deceased's accounts, if one is in credit and the other is in debit.
 We will inform the Personal Representative or their solicitor if we do so.